 What Evidence Do I Need to File a Premises Liability Claim in New York?

 You need to show evidence to file a claim that shows that the other side acted negligently.

 This means that in order to bring a successful premises liability claim in New York, you do not need to prove that a property owner or other party intentionally caused your injuries.
 Instead, you only need to prove that a hazardous condition on their property caused or contributed to your accident and that the condition was either caused by that party or that the party knew or should have known about the dangerous condition before your injury.

-With the help of a New York premises liability lawyer from Dansker & Aspromonte, we will identify, gather and present evidence that shows that a property owner or other party failed to act reasonably in causing your injuries.
+With the help of a New York premises liability lawyer from Dansker & Aspromonte Associates LLP, we will identify, gather and present evidence that shows that a property owner or other party failed to act reasonably in causing your injuries.

 All Property Owners and Others Have a Duty of Care

-Property owners and others owe others a duty of care to keep them safe.
+Property owners owe a duty of care to keep visitors and occupants safe.
 Regardless of whether a party was visiting for personal or commercial purposes, a property owner may be held liable if a defective condition on their premises leads to an accident.
 Defective conditions can include some of the following hazards: